Alipsa/fx-yearmonth-picker/README.md

 # fx-yearmonth-picker
-A year-month date picker component for java fx
+A year-month date picker component for java fx.
+Requires java fx 8 or higher (tested with jdk/fx 8 and 11)

 There are two versions:
 1. YearMonthPickerCombo - a combobox that return a YearMonth.
 This one works fine.